Murang'a: Overview

 The town is low, hilly, small but picturesque with an altitude of between 4120 ft (1255 metres) to 4970 ft (1515 metres) above sea level.
 As a result of the varying altitudes, Murang'a can get quite cold from May to mid-August, and can experience hails.
 To the west of the town are the rolling Kikuyu farmlands that extend into the distance.

 Murang'a is a fast-growing town that attracts traders and farmers from the neighbouring districts.
 It has banks, petrol stations, a post office, lodges, nightclubs playing the latest local and Western music, restaurants serving local and exotic dishes, supermarkets, dry cleaners, and lively marketplaces.
 It also has a relatively busy bus and matatu transportation terminal.
 A subcounty general hospital is located in the northern corner of the town.
-The town is accessible from Nairobi by Thika-Murang'a road and from Nyeri.Murang'a has a rich musical heritage, particularly in Kikuyu Benga music, with several prominent artists originating from the region.
-Odi Wa Muranga has been known for his energetic productions and is featured in various music videos and mixes,.Also Lets dont forget Selektar King Rebel (Peter Kamau Waithera)one of the Reggae Dj in Kenya.Murang'a has a rich musical heritage, particularly in Kikuyu Benga music, with several prominent artists originating from the region.
-Some notable musicians from Murang'a include Joseph Kamaru, the late Queen Jane,John De Matthew, Daniel Kamau "DK",Joyce Wamama,Shiru ka Muranga and Simon Kihara,among others who have been influential figures in the Kikuyu music scene.
+The town is accessible from Nairobi by Thika-Murang'a road and from Nyeri.
+Murang'a has a rich musical heritage, particularly in Kikuyu Benga music, with several prominent artists originating from the region.
+Odi Wa Muranga has been known for his energetic productions and is featured in various music videos and mixes.
+Some notable musicians from Murang'a include Joseph Kamaru, the late Queen Jane, John De Matthew, Daniel Kamau "DK", Joyce Wamama, Shiru ka Muranga and Simon Kihara, among others who have been influential figures in the Kikuyu music scene.

 Murang'a County got its first governor in the year 2013 when H.E Mwangi Iria was elected on a TNA ticket to be the first constitutional governor.